DredzerDuke/Apps/README.md

 # Apps
-Some useful Applications to download
+Some useful Applications to download for windows